ClaudioGSDB/MusicVisz/README.md

 ## Getting Started

-To use SpotifyVisz, simply visit our hosted website at [SpotifyVisz](https://spotifyvisz.vercel.app/).
+To use MusicVisz, simply visit our hosted website at [MusicVisz](https://musicvisz.vercel.app/).

 1. Click on the "Login" button to authenticate with your Spotify account and grant the necessary permissions.